clarson15/discord-bot/README.md

 # discord-bot
-Chat-GPT + Discord.js for chatbot with basic memory support
+Chat-GPT + Discord.js for chatbot with basic memory support.
+This was created with the idea of the bot keeping track of what it thinks is relevant information while trying to keep the conversation length as short as possible to save costs.

 # Usage